 2020 was a tough year for the arts.

-How they pivoted during the pandemic helped set the tone for the arts community in Michigan, supporting arts education, performance production, and accessible performances – many of which will remain practices long after live shows return.
+How UMS pivoted during the pandemic helped set the tone for the arts community in Michigan, with renewed commitment to arts education, performance production, and accessible performances – and many of the practices put in place will remain long after live shows return.

-These examples of UMS’ creative digital transformation and how critical corporate funding helped them make it happen serve as a testament to the best that can happen when we support important organizations and work together.
+These examples of UMS’s creative digital transformation, which happened in large part because of critical corporate funding, serve as a testament to the best that can happen when we work together to support important organizations.

-“Companies are also helping us to look forward, making sure we are in a position to return to resume in-person activities as we emerge from the pandemic.
-Not only did Bank of Ann Arbor continue to support UMS through our digital programming this past year, they are also helping us approach the return to in-person performances through a position of strength.”
+“Companies are also helping us to look forward, making sure we are in a position to resume in-person activities as we emerge from the pandemic.
+Not only did they continue to support UMS through our digital programming this past year, they are also helping us approach the return to in-person performances through a position of strength.”

 Companies continued to make a positive impact on our community by continuing their support of UMS programs, even as those programs pivoted online.